master4x/slotMachine/README.md

 ### Source code

 *Gambling can be addictive, please play responsibly.
-For help visit the Gambling page of the german BZgA.
+For help visit the Gambling page of the German BZgA.
 Underage gambling is an offence.*